AOSC-Dev/acbs/docs/source/install.rst

 ----------------------
 The configuration file located in ``/etc/acbs/forest.conf`` is a INI-like file.

-A bare-minimal example is shown below:
+A bare-minimum configuration example is shown below:

 ::